Which Of The Following Solutes Would Move The Fastest

 Solubility and Medium Compatibility

 A solute must like the medium to move quickly.
-Day to day, poor solubility creates clusters or precipitates that halt motion.
+Consider this: poor solubility creates clusters or precipitates that halt motion.
 High solubility means the solute integrates smoothly into the solvent structure without disrupting it.
-Take this: oxygen moves swiftly in lipids because it is lipid-soluble, whereas salt struggles in oil despite moving fast in water.
+To give you an idea, oxygen moves swiftly in lipids because it is lipid-soluble, whereas salt struggles in oil despite moving fast in water.

 Critical aspects: